jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-The members are automatically `internal` if the class is `internal`.
-When you wish to make the class `public`, you would not have to manually correct the access modifiers of the methods, creating an opportunity for error.
+The members are automatically `internal` if the `class` is `internal`.
+When you wish to make the `class` `public`, it may require manually correcting the access modifiers of the methods, creating an opportunity for error.

 ### Prefer Interface Types